๐Concept of Islamic alternative to Insurance

 Prohibition of Gharar (uncertainty)

 Gharar means excessive uncertainty and is associated with deception involving uncertainty and risk.
 It is a broad concept that can be found in conventional insurance when the policyholder enters into a contract where his liability and the right are uncertain.
-The customer will always lose his money even if no membership payout has been made.
 To eliminate Gharar, the contract made is based on tabarruโ (donation) which is an unilateral arrangement.
 According to the Maliki School, Gharar has no impact on donation contracts.

 Prohibition of Taghrir (deception)

 The concealment of unattractive features under a deceptive attractive appearance is forbidden by the Islamic law.
-A defrauded party may rescind a contract by exercising the option of fraud โKhiyar al-Tadlisโ and seek to repair the damage incurred by deceptive behavior.
-Tabarru` mutual protection schemes are by essence exempt from deceptive practices that mislead consumers.
+Tabarru` mutual protection schemes are by essence exempt from deceptive practices that mislead consumers since they are community-owned.

 Last updated